concrete-mixer/concrete-mixer/README.md

 ## Licence

 This code is distributed under the GPL v2.
 See the COPYING file for more details.

-## Acknowledgments

-Many thanks to the [ChucK authors](http://chuck.cs.princeton.edu/doc/authors.html), especially for giving me their blessing to include the chuck binary with this program.

 ## Contact
 <concretemixer.audio@gmail.com>